GSA/sam-design-system-site/src/_static/overview/Getting-Started.md

 # Accessibility
 The SAM Design System meets the WCAG 2.0 AA accessibility guidelines and conforms to the standards of Section 508 of the Rehabilitation Act.
 Please reach out to us for more discussion.

+# Security
+We take security seriously as a project supported by the US Federal Government.
+If a security vulnerability is discovered, we will work to remediate it and publish a patch as quickly as possible.
+If you discover any issues with our components, please send a brief description of the problem to support@gsa.gov.

 ## For Developers
 With npm:

 ```
 npm install @gsa-sam/sam-ui-elements
 ```